BradenStitt/Pathfinding-Algorithm-Visualizer/README.md

 # Pathfinding-Visualizer

-### Implemented Dijkstra’s and A\* Search Algorithm in Python to find the shortest route between two cells in a grid and visualized their workflow using a 2D graphics module called Pygame
+### Implemented Dijkstra’s Search Algorithm in Python to find the shortest route between two cells in a grid and visualized their workflow using a 2D graphics module called Pygame

 # Requirements: